opengisci/opengisci.github.io/_posts/2023-12-07-site-review.md

 We will take this meeting time to review one another's work in the course thus far.

+We will also have an opportunity to address any specific challenges arising with projects, based on Thursday's lab section or questions on the discussion forum.

 ### Overall Site

 - Is there a good main page, raising interest in both the person (as a potential employee…) and the content (evidence of an intellectual GIS maverick?)